 6. Change Your Oil Frequently

-Running your generator for hours at a time can deplete its engine oil supply.
-You can expect to have to do an oil change 6 – 20 hours after the first time you use it and another oil change every 50 – 100 hours from then on (check your manual), which is why you need to have a substantial supply of oil in storage.
+Running your generator for hours can deplete its engine oil supply.
+You can expect to do an oil change 6 – 20 hours after the first time you use it and another oil change every 50 – 100 hours from then on (check your manual), which is why you need a substantial supply of oil in storage.

 Tip: check out our “How often should I change my generator oil” for more info.